47kyo/portfolio/mds/rails.md

+# add extra route
 resources :users, only: [:index, :show, :update] do get ':user_id/integration_leads', on: :collection,
                                      action: :fetch_external_leads,
-                                     controller: :broker_lead_configs #overwite controller get 'leads', on: :collection #the controller will be automatically users and action          leads end

-BaseController is a controller that extends ApplicationController and include more feature of validations depend on the name space!

-it usually looks something like class Api::SuperAdmin::V1::BaseController < Api::V1::BaseController
-  include AuthenticationSuperAdmin
-end

-specify another controller
+# specify another controller
+# the the controlelr shouyld be brokers_controller but we wanna use another one
 resources :brokers, only: [:index], controller: :bank_brokers

-now the endpoint will be /brokers but the controlelr does not have to be nessessary brokers_controller!

 ```